nass600/BasicFormsTutorial/README.md

     app/console doctrine:schema:update --force
 ```

-If you go to our project's url: http://basic-forms-tutorial.localhost/app_dev.php you'll find out that there is no
+If you go to our project's url: http://basic-forms-tutorial.localhost/app_dev.php you will find out that there is no
 projects stored yet.
 We do not have fixtures and we do not intend to create them so we are
 going to create a new project feature, a basic form.

 **Form rendering**

 1. Create a new file in `src/Ivelazquez/AdminBundle/Form/Type/ProjectFormType.php`.
 This file will contain the form
     structure.
 2. Add a new action to `ProjectController.php` called **newAction** where the form will be created and sent to the view
     to be rendered.
-This new action has the route `/new`
+This new action has the route `/new` and the name `admin_project_new`.
 3. Create a new template for this form in `src/Ivelazquez/AdminBundle/Resources/views/Project/new.html.twig` and add:

     ``` jinja